Call For Papers

 Humanities Undergraduate Research Symposium: Call For Papers

 Have you written an excellent paper for a course that you wish had wider recognition?
-Have you had an idea that excites you but hasn’t yet been fully explored?
-Would you like to gain experience in dialogue and presentation or a valuable asset to your resume?
-Most importantly, are you interested in increasing your understanding of the major problems and questions you encounter in the world today?
+Do you have an idea that excites you but hasn’t yet been fully explored?
+Do you want to gain experience in public speaking?
+Most importantly, do you want to deepen your understanding of the major problems and questions you encounter everyday?

-We are looking for applicants who expect to have accomplished humanities-related research in the form of coursework or individual projects by February 5, 2023.
+We are looking for applicants who expect to have accomplished humanities research in their coursework or individual projects by March 1, 2024.
 We invite ALL interested to submit their work and attend, no matter their major(s), so long as the abstract in question concerns humanities-related themes.
 Both the abstract and research should be understandable by academics beyond the specific discipline of your research.
 Students from all UConn campuses are welcome.
 We encourage submissions from works in progress as well as finished papers.

 We are especially interested in papers addressing the following themes, but authors are not limited to these themes: